Our commitment to fair procurement

 - IP Australia contractors or employees who are vulnerable people

-- ad-hoc contact (i.e. vulnerable person onsite during school holidays, visiting the on-site cafe, attending staff events or using the carers room)
+- ad-hoc contact (for example, a vulnerable person onsite during school holidays, visiting the on-site cafe, attending staff events or using the carers room, children attending the on-site child care centre)

 - vulnerable persons contacting IP Australia’s reception desk or Contact Centre